hscasn/thumbnail-viewer/README.md

   ...your thumbnail goes here...
 </a>
 ```

+Done.

-In other words, include the class "thumbnail viewer" in a link that contains the image url as the HREF attribute.
+In other words, include the class "thumbnail-viewer" in a link that contains the image url as the HREF attribute.

 If you have an "img" tag inside the "a" element, the library will recover its ALT attribute, which will be used for the image displayed.
 ```